OfficeDev/Project-Power-BI-Templates/Readme.md

 > for more information about determining the URL.

 > [!Note] Known Issue: Roadmap queries have been disabled and roadmap pages have been hidden and will be enabled in the future.

+Next you will be asked to enter the URL for your PWA site.
+Enter it in this format, replacing "contoso" with your site name. https://contoso.sharepoint.com/sites/pwa

 How the sample affects your tenant data
 ---------------------------------------